MeaganRitchie-zz/flower-picker/README.md

 * add some sort of popup information when a flower card is clicked
 * come up with a better title
 * styling!

+populate drop downs:
+start with empty array and .include? push to array

+search-
+stack filter
+first filter puts out array.
+then use that filtered array to pass to the next filter and so on.